json-schema-org/json-schema-spec/CONTRIBUTING.md

 ## Code of Conduct

-All official channels including the mailing list, GitHub organization, Slack server, and IRC channels, follow our [Code of Conduct](https://github.com/json-schema-org/.github/blob/main/CODE_OF_CONDUCT.md).
+All official channels including the mailing list, GitHub organization and Slack server, follow our [Code of Conduct](https://github.com/json-schema-org/.github/blob/main/CODE_OF_CONDUCT.md).

 ## Have Questions?